Aggregating data from a specific period from a CSV file using Python [pandas]

 Purpose and preparation

-, including the dates when inquiries were received (yyyy/mm/dd format) and As a preprocessing step, the date column name is set to "datetime" and the person in charge name to "person_in_charge".
+As a preprocessing step, the date column is named "datetime" and the person in charge column is named "person_in_charge".

-installed from pip (For other environments such as Anaconda, see the link.)
+(For other environments such as Anaconda, please refer to the link provided.)

 Partial explanation